CRUCIFIER0/Blog-Post-App/README.md

 # Blog App
 > This is just a basic blooging application which can authenticate users and add posts and add comments to each post.
-> You read more of about this project at the medium page
+> You read more of about this project at the medium page <br>
 > https://medium.com/@allakatej/building-a-blog-app-or-a-tiny-social-media-platform-with-andriod-studio-and-firebase-e9a5597e3e2c

 #Requirements